laprej/laprej-www/courses/rpi-csci-4975-2016-fall.md

 * Understand and use advanced C++ techniques and design patterns
 * Be able to read control flow graphs
 * Be able to read and write valid LLVM virtual instruction streams
-* Have completed an LLVM project of interest to you
+* Have completed an LLVM project that interests you personally